-Pupil Passports for EHCPs.
+Pupil Profiles for EHCPs.

 Pupils on Wave 2 in Years 7 to 11 will have meetings three times a year, at least one of which will be in person, to which parents and pupils are invited to submit their opinions about a pupil's progress.
-Turves Green Boys' School will then create a Pupil Passport.
-The passport is written during the pupil's annual review meeting, which also includes the completion of statutory Local Authority Paperwork.
+Turves Green Boys' School will then create a Pupil Profile.
+The profile is written during the pupil's annual review meeting, which also includes the completion of statutory Local Authority Paperwork.

-The Passport for a Wave 2 pupil includes:
+The Profile for a Wave 2 pupil includes:

-- recommended teaching strategies and strategies for support by parents and carers - the provision to be put in place - expected date of next review - outcomes (to be recorded when the passport is reviewed)
+- recommended teaching strategies and strategies for support by parents and carers - the provision to be put in place - expected date of next review - outcomes (to be recorded when the profile is reviewed)

-The passport will be discussed with the pupil and a copy will be sent to parents.
-Passports are devised from an overall yearly plan produced in consultation with parents and pupil.
+The profile will be discussed with the pupil and a copy will be sent to parents.
+Profiles are devised from an overall yearly plan produced in consultation with parents and pupil.

-Monitoring and Reviewing Passports:
+Monitoring and Reviewing Profiles:

-The passports will normally be reviewed three times a year in consultation with the pupil and parents.
+The profiles will normally be reviewed three times a year in consultation with the pupil and parents.
 There will be a yearly review to evaluate the pupil's progress and the success of intervention.
 At this time a decision will be made about any future action required; plans for further intervention will also be made.

-Working passports are continually kept 'under review'.
+Working profiles are continually kept 'under review'.
 The progress of pupils will be monitored through our rigorous data tracking system.

-Pupil Passports for Wave 1 pupils.
+Pupil Profiles for Wave 1 pupils.